MorrellLAB/BAD_Mutations/README.md

 [Chun and Fay (2009)](http://genome.cshlp.org/content/19/9/1553.abstract) is then applied for each specified codon, and a prediction as to whether the query variant is deleterious will be returned.
-Since the model predicts conservation of codons, it can only predict coding SNPs.
+Since the model predicts conservation of codons, it makes predictions only for coding SNPs.

 Input
 -----